miguelgfierro/project_template/README.md

 ### Notebooks that call a library

-One of the main differences between a professional and an amateur ML project is this.
+One of the main differences between a professional and an amateur machine learning project is this.
 Don't put your functions and classes in the notebooks, instead, create libraries and call them from the notebooks.
 This is the only way to reuse your code and make it scalable.

-Most of the time, you don't deploy the notebooks, they are used for experimentation and visualization.
+Most of the time, notebooks are not deployed, they are used for experimentation and visualization.
 You deploy the libraries.
 In addition, if you create libraries, you can test them.

 ### Why tests are important?